Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Abstract

 \section{Abstract}

 Image generation today can produce somewhat realistic images from text prompts.
-However, if one asks the generator to synthesize a particular camera setting such as creating different fields of view using a 24mm lens versus a 70mm lens, the generator will not be able to interpret and generate scene-consistent images.
-This limitation not only hinders the adoption of generative tools in photography applications but also exemplifies a broader issue of bridging the gap between the data-driven models and the physical world.
-In this paper, we introduce the concept of \textbf{Generative Photography}, a framework designed to control camera intrinsic settings during content generation.
-The core innovation of this work are the concepts of Dimensionality Lifting and Contrastive Camera Learning, which achieve continuous and consistent transitions for different camera settings.
+However, if one asks the generator to synthesize a specific camera setting such as creating different fields of view using a 24mm lens versus a 70mm lens, the generator will not be able to interpret and generate scene-consistent images.
+This limitation not only hinders the adoption of generative tools in professional photography but also highlights the broader challenge of aligning data-driven models with real-world physical settings.
+In this paper, we introduce \textbf{Generative Photography}, a framework that allows controlling camera intrinsic settings during content generation.
+The core innovation of this work are the concepts of Dimensionality Lifting and Differential Camera Intrinsics Learning, enabling smooth and consistent transitions across different camera settings.
 Experimental results show that our method produces significantly more scene-consistent photorealistic images than state-of-the-art models such as Stable Diffusion 3 and FLUX.
+Our code and additional results are available at \href{https://generative-photography.github.io/project}{https://generative-photography.github.io/project}.